mihaelagrigore/Deep-Learning-Keras-Tensorflow-Resnet50-implementation/README.md

 - using Tensorflow and Keras
 - train on CPU then switch to GPU to compare speed

 If you want to jump right to using a ResNet, have a look at <a href='https://keras.io/api/applications/'>Keras' pre-trained models</a>.
-In this Notebook I will code my ResNet from scratch not out of need, as implementations already exist, but as a valuable learning process.
+In this repo I am implementing a 50-layer ResNet from scratch not out of need, as implementations already exist, but as a learning process.

 ## Packages used
 - python 3.7.9